Please see below for Frequently Asked Questions

 No, unfortunately dogs are not allowed, and we ask that you don’t bring your dog.

-Can adults/children cycle it?
+Can children cycle it?

 No, unfortunately this event is solely a walk/run event.